Parent Information - Frequently Asked Questions

 In our 4-5 Year old group we have Karen Chadwick who is the Nominated Supervisor of the preschool and teacher of this group along with educators Pam Atkinson and Marta Kocsis.

 Karen has been teaching in the early childhood sector for 22 years, Pam 27 years, Marta 14 years.

 Jo Shanks is our teacher in the 3-4 year old group.
 Jo has many years' experience working with children in preschool and school settings, including extensive experience with chi ldren who require additional attention.

-Rebecca and Lily work with Jo in the 3 year old group and are both skilled educators in their 2nd year at Highvale.
+Rebecca and Tracy work with Jo in the 3 year old group and are both skilled educators in their 4th and 2nd year at Highvale repectively.